 The high-ground you’ve claimed to inhabit, the purported Moral Majority of your positions in regards to evaluating the larger culture, has been eroded by acts of your own choosing: specifically, you voted for a man who worships money and himself equally, who encourages hate and brags about grabbing pussies, who wants to ban other faiths and torture our enemies, etc. I don’t need to list it all because you know it all and you cheered it all, or, if you didn’t actively cheer it, you still chose it, and at the end of the day there’s really no difference.

 Christianity is more than an objective set of doctrines, but Christianity is also an objective set of doctrines, and every single one that Christ insisted upon and exemplified in his life Trump stands for and lives in opposition.
-Jesus wouldn’t have been a Democrat any more than a Republican, ((curiously enough, if we had to choose a candidate whose values most aligned with Jesus’s, it’d have to be that other boisterous, rabble-rousing Jew, Bernie Sanders…)) but since Evangelicals have been perpetually wondering WWJD? ((a question they repeat, over and again, ad nauseum, while rarely asking the more pertinent one: What am I going to do?/How am I going to live?, because the reality of Jesus is that he died, and the reality of you is that you’re alive, and as such only one of you is making choices about how this world is going to be)) , it’s mind-rattling impossible to imagine he would have voted for Trump, for reasons mentioned above and which are undeniably obvious the moment you think about them.
+Jesus wouldn’t have been a Democrat any more than a Republican, curiously enough, if we had to choose a candidate whose values most aligned with Jesus’s, it’d have to be that other boisterous, rabble-rousing Jew, Bernie Sanders… but since Evangelicals have been perpetually wondering WWJD? a question they repeat, over and again, ad nauseum, while rarely asking the more pertinent one: What am I going to do?/How am I going to live?, because the reality of Jesus is that he died, and the … Continue reading , it’s mind-rattling impossible to imagine he would have voted for Trump, for reasons mentioned above and which are undeniably obvious the moment you think about them.

 I’ve heard some Evangelical-Trumpers trying to hide behind single-issue voting, such as abortion and Trump’s pledge to appoint Supreme Court Justices who will overturn Roe v Wade.
 First of all, that’s moronic: life is not a single-issue activity, and second, and more importantly, while we don’t know what Jesus would think about abortion (or gay marriage, or transgender bathrooms, etc.), we do know the following, because he was awfully, undeniably, painfully clear about these things:

-- a) the poor, the overlooked, the marginalized and the undesirable were those for whom he came ((and with whom he hung out, which of course raises this question: given Christ’s history with outcasts, if/when this absurd “rapture” thing happens, what makes you think He’ll want to pal around with you?!
-Let’s also pause and ponder what sort of ghoulish, retributive and violent aspirations reside in anyone who would cherry-pick convoluted apocalyptic texts to come up with such a horrific theology.)), and
+- a) the poor, the overlooked, the marginalized and the undesirable were those for whom he came and with whom he hung out, which of course raises this question: given Christ’s history with outcasts, if/when this absurd “rapture” thing happens, what makes you think … Continue reading, and

 If you think Trump is concerned about the poor or doesn’t worship money you’ve outdone an ostrich, for while that bird will stick its head in the sand to avoid reality, you’ve shoved yours so far up your ass that at this point you might as well just keep it there.